papermashea/smi/_portfolio/ftgu.md

 <div class="col three caption">
 	From the Ground Up: <a href="www.usefulplants.tech" target="_blank">Environmental vairables flowchart UI</a>
 </div>
 The visualizations focus on representing use cases most relevant to urban farming in New York City, prioritizing data for plants that grow successfully in temperate climate zones.
+<div class="spacer"></div>
 Users can filter data for more than 7,000 plants based on plant needs, plant tolerances, and aggregated consumable uses.

 <div class="img_full">
 	<img class="col three" src="{{ site.baseurl }}/img/ftgu/02.plantfilter.gif" alt="" title="interactivity in searching plant data"/>